 The Power Tool software and the Power Monitor hardware provide a robust power measurement solution for mobile devices.
 The PowerTool software and the Power Monitor hardware can analyze the power on any device that uses up to a 4.55V battery.
 The Power Monitor can measure data on three channels: Main, USB, and Auxiliary.
 We use the Main Channel to gather data from the device and graphically present the data.

 And here’s how we connect an actual test device to Power Monitor (we are able to connect devices with both removable and built-in batteries)

 The distributor of Power Monitor, Monsoon Solutions, provides a tool with a graphical interface as well, as it is shown below.

 Using this tool we can see and configure the environment for the testing stage.
-To power-up the device, first set the Vout voltage.
-The voltage can be set from 2.01 V to 4.55 V in .01 V increments.
+To power-up the device first set the Vout voltage.
+The voltage can be set from 2.01 V to 13.5 V in .01 V increments.
 The maximum voltage of a lithium battery is usually 4.2 V, so the software will default to a maximum of 4.2 V, and a warning window will pop up the first time a voltage above this value is selected.
 The tests can be executed with various V-out values, but we mainly use 3.85 V as it is the “nominal” discharge value indicated on most 4.2 V rated lithium polymer batteries.
 As any battery discharges it outputs less and less voltage therefore setting V-out too low is also not recommended as the test device might not power-on at all.
 And, so this brings us to what exactly the PowerMonitor hardware measures.
 Since voltage remains constant the change in amperes drawn is measured which also gets plotted in real-time in the GUI providing the test engineer with instantaneous feedback.

 The Legend dialog box controls which channels are displayed, and what kind of data is shown in the graph.